 • Convenient class times for both full-time and part-time students.
 Classes are offered late in the afternoon and usually meet once a week in a three hours session per subject.

 • Flexible course options with up to 12 units of electives included in each study plan.
-Although the average graduation time for our program is four semesters, part-time students may enroll in one course per semester if necessary and have up to five years to complete the program.
+The average graduation time for our program is four semesters, but part-time students may enroll in one course per semester if necessary and have up to five years to complete the program.

 • Research opportunities in atomic and molecular collision science, astrophysics, gravitational waves and relativity, condensed matter theory, fiber optics, and surface physics.
 Our College of Natural Sciences and Mathematics shares with the College of Engineering a state-of-the-art machine shop where students and faculty design and build custom instrumentation.